Thank you, technology! Now, planning a virtual wedding in your own home or rented space is manageable!

 9. Consider the total number of people in your home / space

-If you are hiring a photographer, videographer and help for the set-up and execution, you will also have precautionary measures, like ensuring they are wearing masks and face shields.
-If there is a guest bathroom that you can offer for them to use, it will be easier to clean/sanitize after.
+If you are hiring a photographer, videographer, and help for the set-up and execution, you will also have precautionary measures, like ensuring they are wearing masks and face shields.
+If there is a guest bathroom that you can offer them to use, it will be easier to clean/sanitize after.

 Consider putting up signs to avoid people bumping into each other.
-If you need to close off some areas, you can either block it or put up signs.
+If you need to close off some areas, you can either block them or put up signs.

 10. Day-of wedding timeline

 Creating a day-of timeline is necessary.
 It helps the day have a better flow.
 Most events (especially weddings!) have a lot of moving parts.
 Giving yourself, vendors, and the team a schedule/time frame to work with will make them independent and not always go to you for questions.